Top tips for zero waste sewing

 1. Preventing Fabric Waste When cutting a pattern

-2. Make Small Accessories
+3. Make Small Accessories

-3. Clothes Patches
+4. Clothes Patches

-4) Make a Pocket
+5) Make a Pocket

 Add a patch pocket in a contrasting fabric to skirts, tops and bags.
 1) Measure the size of pocket you would like and draw on a piece of paper with a ruler.
 2) Add 1cm around 3 edges and 2cm to the top edge.
 3) Cut out of fabric 4) Zig-Zag stitch or overlock around all four edges.
 5) Fold over the edges of the pocket right side to wrong side by 1cm and press.
 The top edge should be turned over by 2cm.
 6) Tack the seams to hold them in place.
 7) Place onto the item and pin.
 8) Top stitch around 3 sides, leaving the top edge open.
 Stitching should be 5mm away from the edge.
 9) Undo tacks, give it a final press and your pocket is good to go!
 Inseam pockets are also really handy and easy to add when dressmaking.
 Tilly & The Buttons have a good free pattern to download here.

-5) Create a Larger Piece of Fabric
+9) Create a Larger Piece of Fabric

-6) Make a Lanyard
+10) Make a belt

 When it gets to the point where the scraps are so small no amount of inspiration is going to create a new useful item from fabric scraps, I shred them with fabric scissors as small as possible and keep them in a lidded box.
 Also useful for old socks and tights that are past darning.
 Keep topping up the box for a ready made supply of stuffing.
 Use for cushions of all sizes, small crafting projects such as Christmas decorations.
 I recently made a cushion inner with my fabric scraps, next on my list is a draft excluder al la 1970’s!